 Biblical criticism attempts to study the biblical documents scientifically and with a naturalistic outlook.
 Raymond Brown (1928-1998) explains that “scientific biblical criticism, is expected to yield “factual results” that are intended to be presented as “scientifically respectable” (1).

-If Brown’s understanding holds true then approaching biblical texts, including those which speak of Christ, will be constrained by methodological naturalism.
+If Brown’s understanding holds then approaching biblical texts, including those which speak of Jesus, will be constrained by methodological naturalism.
 How does Christ then factor into these constraints?
 According to New Testament scholar Luke Timothy Johnson,

 “The Historical Jesus researchers insist that the ‘real Jesus’ must be found in the facts of his life before his death.
 The resurrection is, when considered at all, seen in terms of visionary experience, or as a continuation of an ‘empowerment’ that began before Jesus’s death.
 Whether made explicit or not, the operative premise is that there is no ‘real Jesus’ after his death” (2).